lgibelli/singularity-docs/getting_started.rst

     update-grub && reboot

-Please note that this change might have `security implications`_ that you should be aware of.
-For more information, see the `original issue`_.
+Please note that this change might have `security implications <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/admin-guide/kernel-parameters.txt?h=v4.13-rc3#n4387>`_ that you should be aware of.
+For more information, see the `original issue <https://github.com/singularityware/singularity/issues/845>`_.

 How to use Singularity with GRSecurity enabled kernels
 ======================================================